IsmailZiyaadh/blog-app/README.md

 Visit http://localhost:3000

 Search Functionality
-The search bar allows users to find blogs by title.
+The search bar allows users to find blogs by title and by author name as well.
 Blogs are filtered dynamically when typing in the search bar.

 Future Enhancements
-Add a database (MongoDB/PostgreSQL) for storing blogs and users Implement user authentication with hashed passwords Improve UI with better styling and animations
+Implement user authentication with hashed passwords Improve UI with better styling and animations